pierodn/slang/README.md

 ___
 Slang is a **S**imple **L**inear **A**lgebra **N**otation for **G**raphics programming in C++ based on the [OpenGL Shading Language (GLSL)](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).

-The intent is to provide a single header file with the types, operators and functions that enable you to write GLSL code like the following in your C++ programs:
+The intent is to provide a single-header library with the types, operators and functions that enable you to write GLSL code like the following in your C++ programs:
 ```C++
 float fbm(vec2 point, int octaves)
 {